fern-api/fern/DESIGN.md

 Other Fern generators (e.g. Java and Typescript) include _all_ of the `request` fields (including headers) in the endpoint's request.
 For consistency, we could do the same thing here, but we still need to fit authorization and custom headers in alongside the `request`.

+#### Current Design (6-12-23)

+For now, the current design is to maintain consistency with the other generators - request headers and query parameters are included in the generated request object.

+Custom headers can be set and retrieved using a context-based approach (to satisfy client-server consistency), and nothing in particular is done for the authorization option because it's just another ordinary header that can be set by the same mechanism.
+This means that the functional option based approach (outlined above) is not included for now.